homes32/pebakery-docs/Commands/Control/AddVariables.md

 ## Remarks

-When a plugin runs, it automatically adds variables defined in the `[Variables]` section of the plugin.
-The `AddVariables` command gives you the flexibility to add additional variables stored in other plugins and files and can be used in *script.project* to load variables and macros for the entire project.
+When a script runs, it automatically adds variables defined in the `[Variables]` section of the script.
+The `AddVariables` command gives you the flexibility to add additional variables stored in other scripts and files and can be used in *script.project* to load variables and macros for the entire project.

 ## Related
 [Set](./Set.md), [SetMacro](./SetMacro.md)